 Many people don’t notice typos or grammatical errors in printed documents or online.
 Two spaces after a period, an apostrophe where none is needed, or mixed up homophones don’t bother them.
 But for you, a typo in a restaurant menu or a blog post can be enough to ruin your day.
 You might need to call a manager or leave a comment.

 You can turn your ability to spot misspellings and grammar mistakes into a fulfilling, flexible career.
 As a professional proofreader, you can set your own schedule, take on your own clients, and have control over your work life and career.
 Although some proofreaders work on-site in an office, many are freelancers who decide when and where they work.

-If this sounds intriguing to you, read on to learn more about what proofreaders do and how to get started as one.
+If this sounds intriguing to you, read on to learn more about what proofreaders do and how to start a proofreading career.

 What Proofreaders Do

 A proofreader’s job is to make sure a text is completely free of any grammatical errors, misspellings, weird formatting, and other issues before the text is submitted.
-They’re often the person who looks at a text or piece of copy last before it gets sent on to a publisher, professor, or is published on a blog.
+They’re often the person who looks at a piece of copy last before it gets sent on to a publisher, turned in to a professor, or published on a blog.

 By contrast, a proofreader focuses strictly on the mechanics and grammatical conventions of a piece.
 While a copy editor cares about the content of a text and what the writer is saying, the proofreader cares more about the mechanics.
 A proofreader won’t give their opinion on a plot twist or lecture the writer on using passive instead of active voice.

 A proofreader’s job is to go over text with a fine-tooth comb, looking for issues such as misspelled words, extra spaces, and misplaced commas.